-Dussehra celebrations in Chennai are gloriously evident in its streets that get adorned with kolus (tier-wise arrangement of idols of gods and goddesses on wooden padis).
-The vibrant tableaux depicts the Goddess Durga battling the demon Mahishasura, episodes from Ramayana, and scenes from Mahabharata.
+Dussehra celebrations in Chennai are gloriously evident in its streets that get adorned with kolus (tier-wise arrangement of idols of gods and goddesses on wooden steps).
+The vibrant tableaux depict the Goddess Durga battling the demon Mahishasura, episodes from Ramayana, and scenes from Mahabharata.

-The tradition doesn’t just focus on the ancient folklore, but honors even local wedding rituals, contemporary heroes (like Olympic winners) and other exhibits of innovation and creativity.
+The tradition doesn’t just focus on the ancient folklore, but honours even local wedding rituals, contemporary heroes (like Olympic winners) and other exhibits of innovation and creativity.

-- Things to do: Watch the colorful tableaux that lights up the streets of Chennai on this wonderful day.
+- Things to do: Watch the colourful tableaux that light up the streets of Chennai on this wonderful day.

 - Places to eat: Head to Avartana, Pan Asian, Seasonal Tastes, Peshawri, and Paprika that are among the best restaurants in the city.